rust-lang/rust/src/doc/trpl/crates-and-modules.md

 First, both `extern crate` and `use` allow renaming the thing that is being imported.
 So the crate is still called "phrases", but here we will refer to it as "sayings".
-Similarly, the first `use` statement pulls in the `japanese::farewells` module from the crate, but makes it available as `jp_farewells` as opposed to simply `farewells`.
+Similarly, the first `use` statement pulls in the `japanese::greetings` module from the crate, but makes it available as `ja_greetings` as opposed to simply `greetings`.
 This can help to avoid ambiguity when importing similarly-named items from different places.

 The second `use` statement uses a star glob to bring in _all_ symbols from the